neverinfamous/R2-Manager-Worker/README.md

 Open your browser to `http://localhost:5173` - the frontend will automatically communicate with the Worker API on port 8787.

-**Note:** Authentication is disabled on localhost for easier development.
+**Note:** Authentication and rate limiting are disabled on localhost for easier development.
 No Cloudflare Access configuration needed for local dev.

 ### Development Configuration Files